Cioske2/betting/README.md

 1. User selects leagues and timeframe
 2. Backend fetches upcoming "SCHEDULED" matches
-3. For each match, `EnsemblePredictor` generates:
+3. For each match, `EnsemblePredictor` generates detailed predictions.
-   - Win/Draw/Loss probabilities
-   - Expected Goals (xG)
-   - Predicted scoreline
-   - Confidence level
-4. Frontend displays predictions sorted by date
+4. Data is served via REST API to the integrated dashboard.

 ---